-AASB 16 is a new accounting standard that will impact the way operating leases are accounted for on a company’s balance sheet.
-Your accounting systems and processes should start catering for the changes now, ahead of the 1 January effective date, due to the possible impacts.
+AASB 16 is a new accounting standard that impacts the way operating leases are accounted for on a company’s balance sheet.
+Your accounting systems and processes should have started catering for the changes well ahead of the 1 January effective date, due to the possible impacts.

 What has changed compared to AASB 17?